-- encourage and promote further female participation to keep gender - on resumes may be assessed and treated negatively in hiring and evaluating processes - FORTH lacks specific policy to promote mobility for all-stage researchers - The postdoctoral period is sometimes extremely long, making it difficult for the researcher to pursue an independent career.
+- FORTH lacks a formal document to outline its OTM-R policy available to all staff members. - An internal written guide to provide an overview of the selection and recruitment process for all types of staff and employment is missing. - No monitoring mechanisms to assure that all research positions and fellowships are published on EURAXESS Job Portal website. - Need for additional initiatives to encourage and promote further female participation to keep gender balance. - Career breaks and employment gaps on resumes may be assessed and treated negatively in hiring and evaluating processes - FORTH lacks specific policy to promote mobility for all-stage researchers - The postdoctoral period is sometimes extremely long, making it difficult for the researcher to pursue an independent career.
 Greek law does not allow recognition of work experience for new employees/researchers when

-Working conditions strengths Flexibility in working hours.
+Working conditions recognition of academic and professional qualifications.
+Seniority is fully addressed in the working code of conduct.
+Strengths Flexibility in working hours.
 FORTH provides (occasionally) extra salary bonus to researchers when funding from research projects is available.
 FORTH units, namely STEP-C, PRAXI NETWORK, Grant Office etc, provide training and career development opportunities.
 FORTH supports mobility, sabbatical educational and other similar leaves for researchers and other staff.
 FORTH supports the protection of IPR and addresses authorship issues in collaboration with the Legal office, TTO and STEP-C. FORTH participates and co-ordinates graduate programmes.
 Early-stage researchers are encouraged to teach in universities and gain teaching experience.
 FORTH founded MATHESIS, the largest digital platform in Greece which provides academic teaching opportunities in several scientific fields.
 Union of Researches and Union of Employees have been established at FORTH to respectively represent the Scientific and Permanent and Nonpermanent Staff against the administration of the Foundation and research related central state authorities. this experience comes from the private sector or international organizations resulting in reduced salaries.
 Postdocs' professional experience in fellowship schemes is not recognized and it does not contribute to pension rights.
 Weaknesses Health insurance benefits for postdocs and graduate students could be improved.
 Lack of childcare facilities.
 Short employment contracts (1 year) for early-stage researchers.
 Slow administrative back-up processes at times.
 Lack of unified protocols across institutes concerning administrative issues.
 There is no official advice/mentoring scheme to facilitate career development.
 Mobility and educational leaves are not supported in a systematic way.
 Lack of a clearly written policy to address all IPR issues.
 A clear complaint policy is currently missing to promote fair and equitable treatment within the institution.
 Postdocs, researchers and staff with non-permanent positions are not officially represented in the BoD and in scientific councils.
 Training and development Strengths Weaknesses FORTH organizes on-site seminars and workshops related to training and professional development.
 Paid internships to both under- and post-graduate students are offered, frequently combined with the work under the framework of their thesis.
 Lack of a unified policy framework appropriate to assess, monitor and improve supervision practices.
 Lack of means to identify and prioritize training and development needs.
 There are no specific procedures for feedback, suggestions and complaints.
 Lack of training opportunities for the Postdoctoral and Scientific Technical Staff(maybe the administrative staff should also be included)